metrorailings/OwlBlog/content/posts/preseason-review-buccaneers-1.md

 Defensively, this team remains just as interesting.
 The Buccaneers feature up to four potentially dominant defensive linemen, a real luxury almost never enjoyed in today's NFL.
 Tampa Bay can become a real destructive force on defense should three of those four be able to ball out at a high level, like what we saw from last year's 49ers.

 That pass rush plays a more important role given the state of their secondary.
 The lack of playmakers in that part of the field bit them in the ass quite a bit last season.
 The hope this year is that the three defensive backs drafted last year and the safety drafted this year elevate that entire unit to something that no longer resembles a liability.
 If those young players do pan out, Tampa Bay will have a complete defense at all three levels.
 Last year's squad ranked fifth in DVOA, so a more complete defense should make this unit truly elite.

+Tampa Bay has some great potential this year.
+A trip to the postseason is definitely possible here, so long as Brady and Arians can keep this offense humming more often than not.